 What is Ad Copy?

 Ad copy is the text component of any advertisement.
 This includes the headline and any sub headlines, the body copy, and the call-to-action (CTA).
+Sales copy is text designed to generate sales, whether it is ad copy or on a sales page.

 How To Write Ad Copy That’s Effective and Efficient

 For the purposes of this article I’ve boiled down the process of writing ad copy into 6 simple steps.
+Any time you’re creating ad copy, you can come back to these six steps for easy reference.

 - Start with why